dkleftogi/duplexFiltering/README.md

 Here we provide the duplexCaller software for variant filtering and error correction.

-We also provide a utility program generateBam that generates a BAM file containing only the reads tha support the variants of interest processed by duplexCaller.
-Helpful for debugging and visualization.
+We also provide the program generateBam that generates a BAM file that contains only the reads tha support the variants of interest as processed by duplexCaller.
+Helpful utility for debugging and visualization.

 ## Publication